mariushobbhahn/mariushobbhahn.github.io/_posts/2020-08-13-animal_suffering_human_consumption.md

   <img src="/img/Animal_Suffering/snapshot_2017_2018_DALYs_adjusted.png"/>
 </figure>

 We can see that: a) Humans still have by far the highest expected value of DALYs per year, b) Pigs have larger expected DALYs than chickens.
-I find that interesting and would not have expected it just because humanity kills so many chickens every year, and c) The values for Fishes can't even be seen on this metric.
-Their brain is so small and light that the number of fishes is strongly mitigated.
+I find that interesting and would not have expected it just because humanity kills so many chickens every year, and c) The values for fish can't even be seen on this metric.
+Their brain is so small and light that the number of fish is strongly mitigated.

 If we consider the number of neurons in the brain as a proxy, we get a slightly different picture.